adamj34/vocaplace-backend/README.md

-RestAPI written as a part of my bachelor's thesis serving data to an SPA.
+RestAPI written as a part of my bachelor's thesis serving data to a SPA.

 Technologies:
 * Node.js (Express.js)